Understanding Child Support in North Carolina

-However, the court generally assumes that the parent who has sole or primary physical custody of the child (the “custodial parent”) is paying child support “by default” — meaning that the custodial parent is most likely spending the required amount of child support directly on the child as long as they’re providing adequate day-to-day care.
+However, the court generally assumes that the parent who has sole or primary physical custody of the child (the “custodial parent”) is paying child support “by default” — meaning that the custodial parent is most likely spending the required amount of financial support directly on the child as long as that parent is providing adequate day-to-day care.

-How Do North Carolina Courts Determine Child Support?
+How Is North Carolina Child Support Calculated?

 - The parents’ gross monthly incomes